Progress for America's Children

 Equity of opportunity

 Equity in education is vital because equality of opportunity is a core American value.
 All young people in this country must have the chance to learn and achieve.
-Our national identity and our economic strength depends on it.
+Our national identity and our economic strength depend on it.
 Yet today, far too many students, especially in underserved groups and communities, lack robust access to the core elements of a quality education.
-Recognizing this challenge, the Obama administration is profoundly committed to equity in education.
+Recognizing this challenge, the Obama Administration is profoundly committed to equity in education.
 Learn more about equity of opportunity.